suncoastcloud/terraform/README.md

 # terraform

-Demo to show a Terraform template using GitHub Actions to deploy resources to AWS.
+Demo to show a Terraform template using GitHub Actions to deploy a VPC and EC2 instance to AWS.